This Trader Joe’s Cauliflower Gnocchi Recipe is perfect for a weeknight – easy, fast, and delicious!

 I always tell people that cooking nutritious and delicious meals doesn’t have to be too complicated or time-consuming.
 And yes, this is still true even if you are only cooking for yourself, or you and one other person.
 The key is to find ingredients that cook quickly and easily.
 Maybe attempting a recipe with a long grocery list and weird techniques don’t make the most sense on a busy Tuesday night.
 But pulling a bag of cauliflower gnocchi out of the freezer couldn’t be more convenient!

 Now on its own, it could be very easy to down the whole bag, so it’s important to be strategic about what you pair it with.
 Tossing it with butter and parmesan cheese might taste good, but it won’t be as satisfying as you want it to be.
 But don’t worry!
 This particular recipe has extra nutrients and vitamins from asparagus and sun-dried tomatoes, and a boost of protein from chicken sausages.
 I make this for Adam and me to split, or for me to eat for dinner right away and lunch the next day.

 Once you get your bag, you’re going to want to ignore the instructions on the back.
 Just pretend they aren’t there!
 Instead, grab a nonstick pan and about a 1/2 tbsp of extra virgin olive oil.
 I’ll be honest, this pan is technically a nonstick ceramic, but didn’t work as well as one of my other nonstick pans.
 (Sure looks pretty for photos though, right? ?)
-But the moral of the story is, use whichever pan you have that sticks the least.
+So the moral of the story is, use whichever pan you have that sticks the least.